A Visual History

 Before the Name: Multiple Streams Toward a Single Sound

-Each stream had its own masters, its own techniques, its own regional character.
-When they merged-powered by new technologies and reaching across racial lines-they became something the world had never heard before.
+Each stream had its own masters, techniques, and regional character.
+When they converged—when amplifiers got loud enough, when tape recorders captured the energy, when radio waves crossed state lines and segregation barriers—they became something the world had never heard before.

 Rivers Before the Flood